 - 1.1.
-This statement sets out the processes and actions that have been undertaken to date by the London Borough of Richmond upon Thames to meet the legal and policy requirements of the Duty to Cooperate (DtC) as part of the production of Richmond's Local Plan.
-This statement identifies how and when the Council has complied with the Duty by engaging with neighbouring local authorities and other prescribed bodies on relevant strategic cross-boundary matters. - 1.2.
-This statement is subject to review and will be updated to demonstrate that the Duty has been met and that the Council has engaged constructively, actively and on an ongoing basis during the preparation of the Plan as it progresses to its submission.
+This statement sets out the processes and actions that have been undertaken by the London Borough of Richmond upon Thames to meet the legal and policy requirements of the Duty to Cooperate (DtC) as part of the production of Richmond's Local Plan.
+This statement identifies how and when the Council has complied with the Duty by engaging with neighbouring local authorities and other prescribed bodies on relevant strategic cross-boundary matters.
+This statement updates an earlier version (June 2023) to record all the activities undertaken as part of the Publication (Regulation 19) stage and prior to submission of the Local Plan. - 1.2.
+Liaison has taken place with neighbouring authorities on the preparation of the Local Plan.
+This Duty to Cooperate Statement, outlining what engagement and activities have taken place throughout the preparation of the Plan, is to accompany submission of the Plan to the Secretary of State for independent Examination in Public.
+The Council considers that this statement demonstrates that the duty to cooperate requirements as set out in the Localism Act 2011 and described in the National Planning Policy Framework (NPPF) have been fulfilled and that the Council has engaged constructively, actively and on an ongoing basis during the preparation of the Local Plan.